Nicholas Fluhart

 1969 Mack R611ST Oil Field Winch Truck

 Here’s a cool old truck I bought last summer.
 I love old trucks!
-It’s a 1969 Mack R611ST with a fully rigged oil field winch bed utilizing two massive winches (one Tulsa and one Braden), rolling tail board, telescoping poles, and a fifth wheel.
+It’s a 1969 Mack R611ST with a fully rigged oil field winch bed utilizing two massive winches (one Tulsa and one Braden), rolling tail board, power assist poles, and a fifth wheel.
 I’d love to hear from some Mack guys on this truck, because I know very little about Mack’s.
 Although I haven’t done extensive research on it yet (that will come when I get the truck to my shop), I haven’t seen much in terms of history or specs on the R611ST.

 This truck has been setting up for a few years and obviously needs some work to return it to roadworthy status.
 I’ve always wanted a winch truck for loading heavy equipment, and this one is larger than anything I imagined owning (you can see a much smaller version of winch truck that I also bought last summer here), but the price was right and the bed is in good shape for its age.
 Very cool old rig.